 Adequate explanation and documentation for all project charges expenditures must be maintained for four years after the Stanford sponsor closes out the award.
 Where documentation cannot be provided as to the allowability, allocability and reasonableness of any project expense, including but not limited to expenses incurred late in the project period, the sponsor may deny them.
 In this case, the PI, department or school will be expected to cover the expense from unrestricted appropriate sources.
 All data in the eCertification System will be retained by ORA in accordance with University record retention requirements for sponsored projects (see Guide Memo 3.1.5: Retention of Financial Records).

-Any departure from the policy or procedures regarding summarization of Quarterly PI Review and Certification must be approved in advance by the Office of Vice Provost and Dean of Research (DoR) and Research Financial Compliance and Services Office (RFCS) within ORA.
+Any departure from the policy or procedures regarding summarization of Quarterly PI Review and Certification must be approved in advance by the Office of Vice Provost and Dean of Research (DoR) and Research Financial Reporting (RFR) within ORA.

 Direct and Indirect Costs